Houston Acres, Kentucky · Updated June 2026 · Not affiliated with or operated by the City of Houston Acres.

 The noise and vibration were “completely unforeseen.”

-— A commitment we intend to hold them toWhen residents asked which engineer reviewed the strips, the board could not name one.
+— City Commission, stated repeatedly at the May meetingWhen residents asked which engineer reviewed the strips, the board could not name one.

 — The concrete guidance identified at the meeting came from the installer: don't block drivewaysA Kentucky Transportation Cabinet employee stated that rumble strips are not used in residential neighborhoods because of noise.

-— Stated on the record at the May meeting by a resident who works for KYTC04 What we're asking for
+— Stated on the record at the May meeting by a resident who works for KYTCThe board agreed affected residents' noise complaints should be included in the one-year test.

 Why this concerns the whole city